Difegue/TVC-16/content/032-doujinsoft-3.md

 [The DoujinSoft Store](https://diy.tvc-16.science/) is 5 already!
 It still stands as the last thing I [wrote in Java](/doujinsoft-2.html) and I wasn't expecting it to hold that long ¯\\\_(ツ)_/¯

+It still receives new content fairly often - Thanks to everyone who contributes!
 To celebrate the occasion <sup>(not really it's just lining up nicely)</sup>, the store has been given a fresh coat of paint... alongside some new mysterious buttons?

 ![what could this play button possibly do?](/images/doujinsoft/playbtn.jpg)